Squid Game season 3 release date, theories and latest news

 *This article contains full spoilers for Squid Game season 2*

-If you're excited to find out what nasty surprises still await Gi-hun and The Front Man, read on for everything we know so far about Squid Game season 3.
+If you're eager to find out what comes next, read on for everything we know about Squid Game season 3 so far – including top theories and the recently confirmed release date.

 Squid Game season 3 cast: Who could return?

-For that reason, we probably won't be seeing any more from Lee Seo-hwan as Gi-hun's longtime friend Jung-bae, Lee Jin-wook as desperate father Park Gyeong-seok, Choi Seung-hyun as chaotic rapper Thanos, or Won Ji-an as the empathetic Se-mi.
+Alas, a few fan favourites were eliminated in the preceding seven episodes, meaning we probably won't be seeing any more from Lee Seo-hwan as Jung-bae, Lee Jin-wook as Park Gyeong-seok, Choi Seung-hyun as chaotic rapper Thanos or Won Ji-an as Se-mi.

 Squid Game season 3 plot theories